SOIL&WAT 3007WT - GIS for Environmental Management III

 General Course Information

-Course Code SOIL&WAT 3007WT Course GIS for Environmental Management III Coordinating Unit School of Earth and Environmental Sciences Term Summer Level Undergraduate Location/s Waite Campus Units 3 Contact 15 days during the Summer vacation Incompatible SOIL&WAT 3014WT Course Description This course involves teaching sessions that may be attended by both Undergraduate and Postgraduate students.
+Course Code SOIL&WAT 3007WT Course GIS for Environmental Management III Coordinating Unit School of Biological Sciences Term Summer Level Undergraduate Location/s Waite Campus Units 3 Contact 15 days during the Summer vacation Available for Study Abroad and Exchange Y Incompatible SOIL&WAT 3014WT Course Description This course involves teaching sessions that may be attended by both Undergraduate and Postgraduate students.

 The course deals with concepts and theory of geographic information systems and their use for environmental mapping, spatial modelling and analysis.
 Topics covered include the relationship of GIS models to real world perception and map representation, vector and raster systems; spatial modelling; translation of problems into GIS procedures; attribute manipulation and recoding, operations including arithmetic and Boolean overlay, reclassification, proximity and neighbourhood analyses; input of data to GIS; database structures; interpolation of surfaces form point and vector data; applications and case studies.
 Practical work uses PC-based software to teach basic skills in GIS data entry, analysis and output, emphasising a problem-solving approach through environmental and agricultural GIS case studies.